 This was a pretty blah episode but I really liked how they dealt with Diana and Adam's relationship.
 I liked how honest it was and how upfront the characters were about the situation.
 It's refreshing to see something like that after all the backstabbing and disloyal ways other relationships are formed in other television shows.

+Really good episode!
+The theme of the bad outcomes was a really good one this week -- especially how it affected Cristina and Alex's performance.
+Not usually a fan of Calzona but I thought this was a really good episode for them.
+Mark and Arizona were so entertaining to watch as they discussed each meal of the day but Callie telling Mark of was great.
+I liked the Grey dynamics we saw between Meredith and Lexie this week.
+I really missed Lexie so it was nice to see a lot of her in this episode.
+It was especially nice to see Meredith helping Derek and the like but still respecting the deal that they had with one another.
+At least they're marriage is in a good place now.
 Bailey still seems to have a lot of issues toward Meredith but hopefully she'll get over them eventually.
 And as for April, she was the only annoying part of this episode for me.
 I laughed almost harder than Cristina and Meredith did at her attempt at authority and continued to laugh at each attempt.
 Sorry, but it seems that no matter what, this character is just meant to be annoying.

 I think we'll get some humorous scenes from Addie's situation which is exciting.
 I like how there's a continuity within Amelia's storyline with her friend Michelle.
 I can imagine this being incredibly difficult for her that it'll be a catalyst to her falling deeper into addiction.

 © 2015 TV Fanatic